Five years after deadly attack, sentencing hearing begins for Freeman High School shooter

 The prosecution's experts agree that Sharpe was "slightly immature for his age," but Hedlund argued that his immaturity and struggles weren't cause for him to shoot his classmates.

 Sharpe's age and immaturity should be a mitigating factor, Hedlund said in agreement with the defense.
-However, he said, 35 years is a mitigated sentenced compared to the 90 years he could face in a standard sentence as adult.
+She said, however, 35 years is a mitigated sentenced compared to the 90 years Sharpe could face in a standard sentence as adult.

 When it comes to rehabilitation, there aren't many cases of school shooters who have been released to compare their recidivism rate, Hedlund said.
 Most school shooters either die during or shortly after the incident, or are still incarcerated, she said.